 Cocoa is rich of polyphenolen and particularly in a subgroup of flavonoids named flavanols, a class of compounds that occur in a wide variety of fruits, vegetables, teas and red wines.
 Cocoa and cocoa products like chocolate are among the richest sources of polyphenols.
 These polyphenolen promote health and attenuates or delays the onset of various diseases, including cardiovascular diseases.

-The use of chocolate on the long-term has positive effects on the skin, cocoa butter with cocoa flavanols is already widely used as an active excipient in skin care products:
+The use of chocolate on the long-term has positive effects on the skin even for those who use the best psoriasis cream, cocoa butter with cocoa flavanols is already widely used as an active excipient in skin care products:

 - it contributes to photoprotection against ultraviolet (UV) irradiation